 Skill #1: Adaptability #

-Being able to adapt quickly to different ways of collaboration, asynchronous communication, and various types of teamwork, yet still efficiently get the job done, is one of the essential skills you’ll need to improve the performance of your team.
+Being able to adapt quickly to different ways of collaboration, asynchronous communication, and various types of teamwork, yet still efficiently get the job done, is one of the essential leadership skills you’ll need to improve the performance of your team.

 Skill #2: Willingness to change #